 Hae Jung Kim, Associate Professor; Ph.D., Ewha Womans University (Korea).
 Brand experience; retail workplace experiences; digital engagement.

 Jiyoung Kim, Assistant Professor; Ph.D., Ohio State University.
-Consumer support toward retailers in rural communities; consumer behavior in online retailing context; cross-cultural comparison of consumer online shopping behavior.
+Consumer behavior in online retailing context; cross-cultural comparison of consumer online shopping behavior; sustainable retailing.

 Tammy Kinley, Associate Professor and Department Chair; Ph.D., Texas Tech University.
 Garment size issues; vanity sizing; body image and self-esteem; shopping behavior.

-Dee Knight, Associate Professor and Associate Dean of the College of Merchandising, Hospitality and Tourism; Ph.D., Texas Womanís University.
-Service quality; retail employeesí work experiences and outcomes; retail internationalization.
+Dee Knight, Associate Professor and Associate Dean of the College of Merchandising, Hospitality and Tourism; Ph.D., Texas Woman’s University.
+Retail in digital environments; retail internationalization.

 Sanjukta Pookulangara, Assistant Professor; Ph.D., University of Missouri.
-Emerging technologies; consumer behavior; multichannel retailing.
+Emerging technologies; consumer behavior; multichannel retailing; social media.

-Kiseol Yang, Assistant Professor; Ph.D., University of Tennessee.
-Consumer mobile services adoption behavior; designing effective mobile shopping service/digital retailing functions; cross-cultural research focusing on effects of consumer values on behavioral intentions; multichannel retailing.
+Kiseol Yang, Associate Professor; Ph.D., University of Tennessee.
+Consumer mobile services adoption behavior; designing effective mobile shopping service/digital retailing functions; cross-cultural research focusing on effects of consumer values on behavioral intentions; multi-channel retailing.

 Department of Merchandising and Digital Retailing